My-Wine-Cellar/winecellar-webapp/README.md

 $ cd winecellarwebapp
 $ ./gradlew bootRun
 ```
-> Access here: http://localhost:8080/ <br/> You can then login as user or admin, both use password for...password
+> Access here: http://localhost:8080/ <br/> You can then login as user1, user2, or admin; both use password for...password

 ## Docker setup